When to Use duo

 - • REFLECT: Flag risks, surface trade-offs

-CLAUDE.md, TODO.md, execute
+CLAUDE.md, TODO.md, code

 - • LOAD: CLAUDE.md, TODO.md, TASKS/